-Use this self-assessment tool to help determine whether you need to be tested for COVID-19 or if you would like to be voluntarily tested.
+Use this self-assessment tool to help determine whether you need to be tested for COVID-19.
 You can complete this assessment for yourself or on behalf of someone else, if they are not able.

 Testing will tell you whether you have COVID-19 at the time of your test, even if you are not showing symptoms.
 Testing will not tell you whether you have previously had COVID-19.
 It will also not tell you whether or not you have any immunity to COVID-19.